zennoc/puppetlabs-apt/README.md

       key_source => "http://pkg.jenkins-ci.org/debian/jenkins-ci.org.key",
     }

-Note that use of the "key_source" parameter requires wget to be installed and working.
+Note that use of the `key_source` parameter requires wget to be installed and working.

 **apt::pin**

-Add an apt pin for a certain release
+Add an APT pin for a certain release

     apt::pin { "karmic": priority => 700 }
     apt::pin { "karmic-updates": priority => 700 }